-Chapter 13 Bankruptcy Attorney in Washington DC, Maryland, Virginia
+Chapter 13 Bankruptcy Attorney in Washington DC, Maryland

-In Washington D.C., Maryland, and Virginia combined, over 16,000 individuals filed for bankruptcy in 2011.
+In Washington D.C., and Maryland combined, over 16,000 individuals filed for bankruptcy in 2011.
 Their goal was to reestablish their financial well being.
 The first step they took was to hire a bankruptcy attorney–and yours should be too.

 Chapter 13 Overview